neowara/nc-frontend-challenge/README.md

 **Josh Comeau's CSS Reset**: Started with a solid foundation instead of fighting browser defaults.

 **Glass Morphism**: Because it looks professional and fits the modern aesthetic NC is going for.

+**Custom Date Picker**: Instead of fighting with browser inconsistencies, I built a custom date picker using the technique from [this dev.to article](https://dev.to/codeclown/styling-a-native-date-input-into-a-custom-no-library-datepicker-2in).
+It gives us a consistent, beautiful interface while still using the native date picker functionality under the hood.

 ## 🚀 Quick Start